yonasBSD/nerdlog/README.md

 Another supported keyword here is `AS`, so e.g. `message AS msg` is a valid syntax.

-For a more extensive discussion on the logstreams and other core concepts, consider reading the [Core concepts](https://dmitryfrank.com/projects/nerdlog/article#core_concepts) section in the article.
+For a more extensive discussion on the logstreams and other core concepts, and advanced options like using `sudo` to read log files, consider reading the [Core concepts](https://dmitryfrank.com/projects/nerdlog/article#core_concepts) section in the article.